stan-state-numerical-analysis/first-day-repo/README.md

 - **homework/**: Contains the instructions and template files for the assignment.
 You will edit the template files directly to complete the homework.
 - **README.md**: Is this file you are reading right now.
 - **class_notes.ipynb**: Is what you will edit directly to write notes during class.

+## GitHub Codespaces

+You will be able to view your repository, make changes, and save changes via a virtual computer using GitHub codespaces.
+On any repository, click the green `<> Code` button, select the Codespaces tab, and select the + symbol to create a codespace.